What Are the EAP Method Requirements For WPA3-Enterprise?

 Can Your Environment Support WPA3-Enterprise?

-2. Not all network infrastructure fully supports WPA3 Enterprise, or it might only work with select operating systems.
-For example, Windows 11 may require tuning to work properly with WPA3.
+2. Not all network infrastructure fully supports WPA3-Enterprise, and compatibility may be limited to specific operating systems.
+For example, Windows 11 may require configuration adjustments to function properly with WPA3-Enterprise.

-3. Some access points and RADIUS servers don’t support the required cipher suites.
+3. Some access points and RADIUS servers do not support the required cipher suites for WPA3-Enterprise 192-bit mode.
+For example, legacy RADIUS implementations may lack support for Suite B-aligned ciphers.

 To help clarify what works and what doesn’t, take a look at what we’ve learned from testing WPA3-Enterprise across different platforms and environments.